 Resilient, transparent and smooth-functioning banking systems and capital markets contribute to financial stability, job growth and poverty alleviation.

 Technology is transforming the way we work and live.
+Payments are probably the financial activity most affected by innovation.
 New financial technologies can facilitate access to financial services and improve the efficiency of the financial system.
 Digital financial services have the potential to lower costs by maximizing economies of scale, to increase the speed, security and transparency of transactions and to allow for more tailored financial services that serve the poor.
 Financial technology opens opportunities to boost economic growth, especially for financial inclusion.

 Good access to finance (transactions, payments, savings, credit and insurance) improves a country’s overall welfare because it enables people to thrive and better manage their needs, expand their opportunities and improve their living standards.